JonasSchmucker/ExecutionTraceMatcher/README.md

 ```bash
 /proc/sys/kernel/perf_event_paranoid
 ```
-needs to be less than 2.
+needs to be less than or equal to 2.
 This can be arranged by running:

 ```bash